Friday, March 21, 2014

 Content and Image Copyright from Favored1.
 Do not copy.
 A.N.A. logo by J.C.Penney, Inc.

-Scripture reference was taken from the New King James Bible Version provide by Gateway Bible
+Scripture reference was taken from the New King James Bible Version provide by Bible Gateway.

 Image credit: Google Images or Dreamstime Creative Common License if not specified.